7PAM2015-0509-2023-Team4/Kaggle-Challenge/README.md

 Missing value imputation:
 <ul>
-<li>•	The mode and median were used to impute the categorical and numerical features respectively. </li>
+<li> The mode and median were used to impute the categorical and numerical features respectively. </li>
-<li>•	We subset the train data based on combinations of HomePlanet and Destination features to effectively use mode and median for missing value imputation for categorical and numerical features respectively.</li>
+<li> We subset the train data based on combinations of HomePlanet and Destination features to effectively use mode and median for missing value imputation for categorical and numerical features respectively.</li>
 </ul>